MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 limb_result get_limb(i32 index);
 ```

-And a mod can then add a `zombie.TODO:extension name` file, which will implicitly be able to use those things:
+And a mod can then add a `zombie.grug` file, which will implicitly be able to use those things:

 ```c
 define_human() human {